edchat/deliteful-Checkbox-build/README.md

 <script src="bower_components/deliteful-Checkbox-build/layer.js"></script>
 ```

-Then use the StarRating widget with declarative instantiation:
+Then use the Checkbox widget with declarative instantiation add this to your html:
 ```
 <d-star-rating value="3"></d-star-rating>
 ```
-See [`deliteful/StarRating`](/deliteful/docs/master/StarRating.md) for full details on how instantiate a StarRating widget.
+See [`deliteful/Checkbox`](/deliteful/docs/master/Checkbox.md) for full details on how instantiate a Checkbox widget.

 ## Licensing